NEUBIAS/training-resources/workshops/rank-filters.md

 ```

 ```
-closing( image ) = erosion( dilation ( image ) )
+closing( image ) = erosion( dilation( image ) )
 ```

 ### Activity: Explore opening and closing on binary images

 - Open image: xy_8bit_binary__for_open_and_close.tif
-- Explore the effect of morphological closing and opening
+- Explore effects of morphological closing and opening:
-	- Closing can fill the hole
+	- closing can fill holes
-	- Closing can connect the circle
+	- closing can connect gaps
-	- Opening can remove thin structures
+	- opening can remove thin structures

 ### Formative assessment